New Life for 'Ugly' Produce

 That's exactly what's been happening recently in the LEAP Kitchen.

-Each Monday and Tuesday, Kitchen Manager Jeff Bland, a Virginia Tech nutrition intern, and a team of volunteers, takes what is sometimes called "ugly" produce from LEAP's Food Hub and turns it into delicious, nutritious prepared food that can be sold at LEAP's various markets.
+Every week, Kitchen Manager Jeff Bland, along with a collection of interns and volunteers, takes what is sometimes called "ugly" produce from LEAP's Food Hub and turns it into delicious, nutritious prepared food that can be sold at LEAP's various markets.

-Thoughtful solutions like this are one way that LEAP is helping to strengthen our region's local food system.
+Thoughtful solutions like this are one way that LEAP is helping to strengthen our region's local food systems.

 Go Back